 Yes, you could check three bags.
 But do you really want to?
 If that answer is yes, feel free to ignore this consideration.
 Just know there are benefits to simplifying your packing list and picking a more interchangeable wardrobe.

 As an example, you could bring your entire jewelry box.
 But it’s so much easier to bring a few pieces of everyday jewelry that’ll match plenty of outfits.

 The same goes for clothes.
 If you can make your wardrobe reasonably interchangeable, you’ll have plenty of room for souvenirs.
 And you won’t be lugging around thousands of dollars’ worth of jewelry, clothes, and shoes in a strange place.

 Make a packing list

-Figuring out early what to pack is going to make your life infinitely simpler.
+Early planning on what to pack is going to make your life infinitely simpler.
 Even if you have to do a full Marie Kondo on your wardrobe and see what sparks joy and what doesn’t, it’s worth it.
 At least get all the essentials written down on a packing list, and you can adjust from there.

 What to pack

 You could just pack dresses and sandals and call it a day.
 Honestly, dresses are super versatile and all you need in a tropical environment.